EmilGedda/Darkside/README.md

 ## Unit Testing

-To run all unit tests, please run `$ npm test` in the project directory.
+To run all unit tests, please run `npm test` in the project directory.

 ## Licensing
 Darkside is licensed under the MIT License © Emil Gedda & Anders Eriksson 2019.
 For more information see file [LICENSE](LICENSE).